AhmadAlassad/LocationSender/README.md

+# important note
+The whole app is AI generated with GPT-4.1 model.

 # Location Sender

 Location Sender is an Android app that allows users to quickly share their current location via WhatsApp.
 The app features country code selection, live location preview, and a static map image using Geoapify.